vovamargaryan23/lightgrad/ROADMAP.md

 - [ ] **OpenAI Triton Integration**:
     - [ ] Write a custom Triton Kernel for a "Fused MLP" (MatMul + ReLU + LayerNorm).
-    - [ ] Benchmark your Triton Kernel vs. your naive NumPy implementation.
+    - [ ] Benchmark Triton Kernel vs. naive NumPy implementation.
 - [ ] **Mixed Precision (FP16/BF16)**: Implement a `GradScaler` to handle small gradients when training in half-precision.
 - [ ] **Rust/C++ Extension**:
     - [ ] Rewrite the "bottleneck" (usually the MatMul or Conv loop) in Rust or C++.